-Overview This operating manual introduces the Lighthouse REMOTE 2014, 3014, 3104, 5014, 5104 and 50104 family of Airborne Particle Counters.
-Also included in this manual are instructions for inspecting, using, and maintaining the instrument.
+Overview This operating manual introduces the Lighthouse REMOTE 2014, 3014, 5014 and 5104 Gen B family of Airborne Particle Counters.
+Also included in this manual are instructions for inspecting, using and maintaining the instrument.
 Description The 2014 instrument has up to four particle-size channels starting at 0.2 microns with a flow of 0.1 CFM.
 The 3014 instrument has up to four particle-size channels starting at 0.3 microns with a flow of 0.1 CFM.
-The 3104 instrument has up to four particle-size channels starting at 0.3 microns with a flow of 1.0 CFM.
 The 5014 instrument has up to four particle-size channels starting at 0.5 microns with a flow of 0.1 CFM.
 The 5104 instrument has up to four particle-size channels starting at 0.5 microns with a flow of 1.0 CFM.
-The 50104 instrument has up to four particle-size channels starting at 0.5 microns with a flow of 1.0 CFM

 The model number signifies the minimum particle size measured by the instrument and the flow rate.
-For example, the number "3014" indicates a 0.3 m channel size at 0.1 CFM.
+For example, the number "3014" indicates a 0.3 μm channel size at 0.1 CFM.